 \section{Conclusion}

-The web is an essential part of our lives, constructed by an array of contexts, and serves as an enormous source for tracking individuals across their interactions in different contexts.
-Context collapse on the Web was found pervasive both within and across contexts, albeit to different degrees, making it impossible to maintain a fragmented identity without proper protections or meaningful regulation.
+The Web is an essential part of our lives, constructed by an array of contexts, and serves as an enormous source for tracking individuals across their interactions in different contexts.
+Context collapse on the Web was found to be pervasive both within and across contexts, albeit to different degrees, making it impossible to maintain a fragmented identity without proper protections or meaningful regulation.
 This is a violation of privacy according to the theory of contextual integrity.
 Our study aims to empirically assess context collapse by developing a new measurement for Web privacy - the degree of within- and between-context collapse.

-A key driving factor of persistent identification patterns in our analysis are third-party cookie IDs.
+A key driving factor of persistent identification patterns are third-party cookie IDs.
 Even though they get blocked by default across various browsers, Google, holding 65 percent of the browsers' market share as of August 2024 \cite{Statista.2024}, has recently declared that third-party cookies are here to stay \cite{TomsGuide.2024}.
 We believe our analysis can inform Chrome users, show how another popular persistent identification method - JS fingerprinting - complements cookie IDs, and help users, who are often not privacy tech experts, maintain a fragmented identity on the Web.
-We have provided a first glimpse on how tracking differs between and within contexts, and among different contexts, removing the curtain a little bit between individuals and websites for a better understanding of the ‘invisible contracts’ we currently have with our digital service providers and ensuring they do not undermine our natural right to privacy.
+We have provided a first glimpse on how tracking differs between and within contexts, allowing for a better understanding of the ‘invisible contracts’ we currently have with our websites.

 We do not declare that this is an end of our contextual investigation journey of the Web.
-This is just a beginning and a first modest step to empirically analyze the behavior of trackers across online contexts based on the theory of privacy as contextual integrity.
+This is just a first modest step to empirically analyze the behavior of trackers across online contexts based on the theory of privacy as contextual integrity.
 Looking ahead, we plan to inspect how pervasive cookie-syncing practices and the usage of tracking pixels contribute to context collapse and how different geolocations of browsing and real-user browsing habits differently experience context collapse on the Web.